Ellesburay History, Family Crest & Coats of Arms

 Early Notables of the Ellesburay family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Ellesburay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ellesburay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ellesburay family to the New World and Oceana
+Migration of the Ellesburay family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Ellesburay were among those contributors: Eliz Ellerby, who came to Virginia in 1689; Robert Ellerbey, who came to Nova Scotia in 1750; Edward Ellerby, who arrived in New York, NY in 1822; Heinrich Ellerbeck, who arrived in New Orleans in 1867.